YoffeG/PyDynamicaLC/README.md

     # esinomega: vector of average planetary esin(omega)s [deg]
     # tmids: the initial time of transit (according to the mean ephemeris)

+ ## MultiNest_params: Optimization parameters for MultiNest
+    # mode: Optimization mode.
+At this moment, this can only be "TTVFaster" (string)
+    # data_LC: normalized flux of the multi-planet data light-curve.
+Should be the length of LC_times (np.array)
+    # data_LC_err: errors of the normalized flux light-curve.
+Should be the length of data_LC/LC_times (np.array)
+    # nPl: number of planets (integer)
+    # mass_prior: list specifying mass prior parameters.
+Supposed to contain 3 components: "lin" or "log" strings specifying linear or logarithmic prior, and lower and upper limit numbers.
+In the case of "lin", the limit numbers are the absolute mass limits of the prior in [m_earth].
+In the case of "log" the limit numbers are *powers* (of base ten) of the prior (the whole number in units of m_earth).
+    # ex_prior: list specifyin ecosomega prior.
+Similar to mass_prior with units of eccentricity, but in addition - a Rayleigh distribution of the prior can be chosen with a string "ray", then there is only one additional required number in the list - the scale-width of the distribution.
+    # ey_prior: similar to ex_prior.
+    # verbose: Boolean.
+    # basename: a string containing the header of all MultiNest files to be generated
+    # sampling_efficiency: MultiNest parameter (see https://johannesbuchner.github.io/PyMultiNest/).
+Recommended value: 0.5.
+    # evidence_tolerance: MultiNest parameter (see link above).
+Recommended value: 0.01.

  CLARIFICATION REGARDING t_mid FOR OSCULATING AND ECCENTRIC/QUASI-CIRCULAR CASES:

  Osculating: in this case, t_mid is simply the time of the first time of mid-transit with respect to t_min.
 The phase of the planet is then calculated by "reqinding" a Keplerian arc from that point to t_min (note: this is an approximation that may not be valid in very eccentric systems).